shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/02-interact-with-cirrus-team/create-tickets.md

 | **Assignee** | Leave at **Automatic**; the Product Owner (PO) will re-assign as needed.                                                |
 | **Epic Link** | Defaults to **User Requests**—leave unchanged.                                                                         |

 After clicking **Create**, you’ll be taken to the *Issues* page where your ticket appears in the backlog.
-A confirmation email (also sent to the [Product Owner](agile.md#via-the-agile-product-owner-po)) will include a link to the ticket and the details you submitted.
+A confirmation email (also sent to the <span title="Product Owner: Role responsible for maximizing product value and prioritizing the backlog.">Product Owner</span>) will include a link to the ticket and the details you submitted.

 ---